DataDog/documentation/content/en/getting_started/synthetics/browser_test.md

 To troubleshoot a failed test, scroll down to **Test Results** and click on a failed test result.
 Review screenshots, core web vitals, potential errors, resources, and traces for each step to diagnose the issue.

 When you look at screenshots leading up to the failed step, you can identify the root cause of the failure more easily.
-You can also click on resources, errors, and traces that appear next to the duration graph to access **Errors & Warnings**, **Resources**, and **Traces**.
+Click on resources, errors, and traces that appear next to the duration graph to access **Errors & Warnings**, **Resources**, and **Traces**.

 **Errors and Warnings** display JavaScript and network errors, **Resources** display the resource providing this status, and **Traces** map the entirety of the request in seconds.